-Cancer-fighting immunotherapy recommended for FDA approval
+'Astounding' second-chance cancer drug heading for FDA approval

 The drug enables patients' own immune cells to recognize and kill the source of the cancer: a different immune cell gone awry.

-"Which one wins is really the question of life or death," said Dr. Catherine Diefenbach, clinical director of NYU's Perlmutter Cancer Center.
+"Which one wins is really the question of life or death," said Dr. Catherine Diefenbach, clinical director of lymphoma at the NYU Perlmutter Cancer Center.
 Diefenbach, who was not involved in researching the drug and has no ties to its manufacturer, Novartis, described its results as "astounding."

 The research presented to the committee studied the drug as a treatment for the relapse of a blood cancer known as B-cell acute lymphoblastic leukemia, or ALL.
 This is the most common type of cancer among children, according to the National Cancer Institute.